vakesz/SKIES-Page/_pages/features.md

 - **Activity Feed**: Discover and join team activities and events
 - **Event Subscription**: Register for activities with guest count and custom questions
-- **Calendar Integration**: Export events to your device calendar with ICS support
 - **Participant Lists**: View who's attending and their dietary restrictions
 - **Smart Scheduling**: Calendar-aware display with relative dates (Today, Tomorrow, etc.)
 - **Availability Tracking**: Real-time participant count and capacity management

 ### AI-Powered Summaries (iOS 26+)

-- **On-Device Processing**: Generate quick summaries using Apple Intelligence
+- **On-Device Processing**: Generate quick summaries using Apple Intelligence using Foundation Models
 - **Auto-Summaries**: Automatically summarize new posts and activities
 - **Privacy-Focused**: All AI processing happens on your device
 - **Context Menu Integration**: Long-press any post or activity to generate a summary